farbodjs/School_District_Analysis./README.md

 #Scores by school spending

-The numbers stay nearly identical since the 9th graders are nullified from the statistics.
+The numbers stay nearly identical after the 9th graders are elliminated from the statistics.
+Average math score decreased from 83.42 to 83.35 which is a minor change.

 #Scores by school size